z0lt4np4l1nk4s/SolarSystemSimulator/README.md

 ## 7. Known Limitations

-- **Idealised orbits** – planets follow perfect circles in a single plane; eccentricity, inclination and axial tilt are ignored.
+- **Idealised orbits** – planets follow perfect circles in a single plane; eccentricity, inclination and axial tilt are ignored
-- **Not‑to‑scale sizing** – planetary diameters and inter‑planet distances are intentionally exaggerated/compressed to keep everything visible in one view.
+- **Not‑to‑scale sizing** – planetary diameters and inter‑planet distances are intentionally exaggerated/compressed to keep everything visible in one view
-- **Only one moon** – currently *only Earth’s Moon* is rendered; no other natural satellites, dwarf planets or asteroid belt (see roadmap).
+- **Only one moon** – currently *only Earth’s Moon* is rendered; no other natural satellites, dwarf planets or asteroid belt
-- **Single light source** – simple Phong lighting without shadows, eclipses or atmospheric scattering.
+- **Single light source** – simple Phong lighting without shadows, eclipses or atmospheric scattering
-- **Preset trajectories** – planets do not exert gravity on each other; they move along predefined paths.
+- **Preset trajectories** – planets do not exert gravity on each other; they move along predefined paths

 ## 8. Screenshots and Demo